VCTLabs/redis-ipc/README.rst

     pre-commit autoupdate

 .. _pre-commit: http://pre-commit.com/
 .. _cpplint: https://github.com/cpplint/cpplint
+.. _pre-commit-config: docs/dev/pre-commit-config.rst
+.. _pre-commit-usage: docs/dev/pre-commit-usage.rst

 Prerequisites
 -------------

-A supported linux distribution, mainly something that uses either `.ebuilds` (eg, Gentoo or funtoo) or `.deb` packages, starting with at least Ubuntu bionic or Debian stretch (see the above PPA package repo on Launchpad).
+A supported linux distribution, mainly something that uses either ``.ebuilds`` (eg, Gentoo or funtoo) or ``.deb`` packages, starting with at least Ubuntu bionic or Debian stretch (see the above PPA package repo on Launchpad).

 Make sure you have the ``add-apt-repository`` command installed and then add the PPA:

 ::